OpenFTC/openftc.github.io/updating.md

     can continue to the [post-update procedures](#post-update-procedures).

 ## For non-Git users
+This option is not recommended if you might make any modifications to the app outside of the TeamCode folder, since those changes will be overwritten every time you update OpenRC.
+Instead, make a new fork of OpenRC and start using Git.

+1. Close Android Studio

+2. Make a copy of your FTC app folder as a backup.
+This is especially important if you've made any changes outside of the `TeamCode/src` folder.

-1. Download the zip file of the current master branch of your chosen OpenRC variant.
+3. Download the zip file of the current master branch of your chosen OpenRC variant.
     [Direct link for Standard](https://github.com/OpenFTC/OpenRC/archive/master.zip)
     [Direct link for Turbo](https://github.com/OpenFTC/OpenRC-turbo/archive/master.zip)

-2. Extract the zip file wherever you'd like your code to live (if you want to extract it to the same location and same name as the old version, rename your old folder first).

-3. Replace the `TeamCode\src` folder in this new folder with the `TeamCode\src` folder from your old folder.
-    **Do not** replace the entire `TeamCode` folder.
+4. The zip file has a folder inside with the name of the repository.
+Extract the contents of _that_ folder to your current FTC app folder.
+The idea is that you're overwriting all of the official files with ones from OpenRC.
+Your OpModes will remain intact of course.

+5. If you've modified any files that got overwritten, you'll need to re-modify them.
+You can use the files in your backup folder as a reference.

 ## Post-update Procedures